-Once Again Shocking Legal Experts, Trump Wishes Flynn “Good Luck” Ahead of Sentencing
+Once again shocking legal experts, Trump wishes Flynn "good luck" ahead of sentencing

 The tweet comes amid increasing legal jeopardy for the president after his former personal attorney Michael Cohen was sentenced to three years in federal prison, having implicated Trump in a hush-money scheme.
 (In his latest attack against Cohen, Trump on Sunday angrily branded Cohen a “rat.”
 In direct contrast, Trump had previously praised his longtime political adviser Roger Stone for his public statements refusing to testify against the president.)

-Trump’s “good luck” message has once again shocked legal experts, many of whom denounced the tweet on Tuesday:
+Trump’s “good luck” message has once again shocked legal experts, many of whom denounced the tweet Tuesday:

 18 U.S. Code § 1512 – Tampering with a witness, victim, or an informant https://t.co/1glvGRv07U